Frequently Asked Questions

 For Research sponsored by the U.S. Public Health Service that involves subcontractors, subgrantees or subawardees (collectively "Subrecipients") at other Institutions, Emory requires a written agreement from Subrecipients that establishes whether Emory's policy or the Subrecipient policy shall apply to the Subrecipient's Investigators.

-• If Emory's policy is used, the Subrecipient must ensure that its Investigators submit the External Investigator Report of Financial Interests in Research (PDF) to Emory at the time of application by Emory or at the time the Subrecipient signs an institutional letter of support if during an on-going award grant or contract.
+- If Emory's policy is used, Emory will solicit the finaical disclosure for the PD/PI of the Subrecipient institution and any other person who meets the regulatory definition of “Investigator” for Emory’s determination of an FCOI.
+The subrecipient Investigator (Covered Individual) will submit the External Investigator Report of Financial Interests in Research (PDF) to Emory at the time of application by Emory or at the time the Subrecipient signs an institutional letter of support if during an on-going award grant or contract.

-In all cases, Emory must report to the Public Health Service funding agency any Subrecipient Financial Conflicts of Interest prior to the execution of the subcontract or within 60 days of identification of a new Financial Conflict of Interest by the Subrecipient or Emory that arises during the term of the subcontract.
+In all cases, Emory must report to the Public Health Service funding agency any Subrecipient Financial Conflicts of Interest prior to the expenditure of funds under the subcontract or within 60 days of identification of a new Financial Conflict of Interest by the Subrecipient or Emory that arises during the term of the subcontract.

 Contact us at edisclose@emory.edu and we can address any questions you may have.

-Emory has enacted a policy that is compliant with the federal regulations governing Investigator's Conflicts of Interest and will be responsible for ensuring that our Investigator's comply with the federal regulations.
+Emory has enacted a policy that is compliant with the federal regulations governing Investigator's Financial Conflicts of Interest and will be responsible for ensuring that our Key Personnel comply with the federal regulations.
 You would complete your disclosure in eDisclose as you would for all other studies on which you are involved.
-Emory will be responsible for reporting any identified Financial Conflicts of Interest to the awardee institution.
-Please note that if an outside institution has a policy that requires posting of that Financial Conflict of Interest related to research at their institution be posted on their website, your Financial Conflict of Interest information will be posted.
+Emory will be responsible for reporting any identified Financial Conflict of Interest to the awardee institution.
+Please note that if an outside institution has a policy that requires posting of that Financial Conflict of Interest related to research at their institution be made publicly available, that would include your Financial Conflict of Interest information.

 The solution is SaaS (Software as a Service).
 The vendor’s Data Center is located in a secured access facility and is accessible only by authorized personnel and/or contracted, authorized third party personnel.
 It is monitored 24 x 7 x 365 with on-site personnel and closed-circuit video surveillance.